London to New York · the crossing

 - What's the arrival trap on the London to New York flight?

-- What's the best way to avoid jet lag flying west to New York?
+- What's the best way to avoid jet lag flying to New York?

 - Let yourself stay up later the night before.
 Sleep in if you can the morning of.
 Take a brief snooze early on the plane, then stay awake.
 Push through the long arrival evening to a normal New York bedtime.
 Don't nap on arrival day.